-After completing its review of the standards, disclosures, forms, and trade secret items, the Professional Team will conduct an exit briefing with the modeling organization.
+After completing its review of the hurricane standards the Professional Team will conduct an exit briefing with the modeling organization.
 During this briefing, the Professional Team will provide a preliminary draft of the Professional Team report.
-This offers the modeling organization an opportunity to check for any factual errors and to expunge any trade secret information.
-The Professional Team would accede to modeling organization suggestions for changes in its draft only to correct factual errors and to remove any trade secret information.
-If the modeling organization and the Professional Team dispute a particular item as a factual error, then the report would adopt the phrasing, "In the opinion of the Professional Team, ..."
+The modeling organization has the right to expunge any trade secret information.
+The modeling organization will also have the opportunity to check for any factual errors.
+The Professional Team will consider modeling organization suggestions for changes in its draft to correct factual errors.
+If the modeling organization and the

+Professional Team dispute a particular item as a factual error, then the report would adopt the phrasing, "In the opinion of the Professional Team, ..."

-The pre-edited, preliminary draft of the Professional Team report shall be made available to the Commission at the closed meeting where trade secrets used in the design and construction of the hurricane loss model are discussed.
+The preliminary draft of the Professional Team report shall be made available to the Commission at the closed meeting where trade secrets used in the design and construction of the hurricane model are discussed.
 Any material deemed proprietary will be designated as trade secret.
-The pre-edited, preliminary draft will be placed in a sealed envelope marked "Confidential" with the date, time, and Professional Team leader's signature across the seal.
+The preliminary draft will be placed in a sealed envelope marked "Confidential" with the date, time, and Professional Team leader's signature across the seal.
 The draft will be kept by the modeling organization and returned to the Professional Team leader during the closed meeting to discuss trade secrets.
 At the conclusion of the closed meeting, the draft will be returned to the modeling organization.

-The report will include:
+The Professional Team report will include:

-- A list of participants, - A summary of significant revisions to the model from the previously accepted model, - Any corrections made to the submission that were reviewed by the Professional Team during the on-site review.
-These corrections shall be provided to the Commission in the revised submission at least ten days prior to the Commission meeting to review the model for acceptability, - A verification that any deficiencies noted by the Commission have been resolved, - A copy of the pre-visit letter, - A verification of compliance with the standards, disclosures, and forms, - A description of material reviewed in support of compliance with the standards, disclosures, and forms, - A list of materials needed in preparation for an additional verification review, if applicable, - A list of trade secret items the modeling organization intends to present to the Commission during the closed meeting portion of the Commission meeting to review models for acceptability, and - A statement indicating where proprietary information has been removed.
+- 1. A list of participants, - 2.
+A summary of significant revisions to the hurricane model from the previously-accepted hurricane model. - 3.
+Any changes made to the hurricane model submission that were reviewed by the Professional Team during the on-site review.
+These changes shall be provided to the Commission in the revised hurricane model submission at least ten days prior to the Commission meeting to review the hurricane model for acceptability, - 4.
+A verification that any deficiencies identified by the Commission have been resolved, - 5.
+A copy of the pre-visit letter, - 6.
+A verification of compliance with the hurricane standards, - 7.
+A description of material reviewed in support of compliance with the hurricane standards, - 8.
+A list of materials needed in preparation for an additional verification review, if applicable, - 9.
+A list of trade secret items that the Professional Team recommends be presented to the Commission during the closed meeting portion of the Commission meeting to review hurricane models for acceptability, and

+10. A statement indicating where proprietary information has been removed.

-After leaving the modeling organization's premises, the Professional Team, in coordination with SBA staff, will finalize its report and provide it to Commission members in advance of the meeting to review the model for acceptability.
-Any disparate opinions among Professional Team members concerning compliance with the standards, disclosures, forms, and trade secret items will be duly noted and explained.
+After leaving the modeling organization's premises, the Professional Team, in coordination with SBA staff, will finalize its report and provide it to Commission members in advance of the meeting to review the hurricane model for acceptability.
+Any disparate opinions among Professional Team members concerning compliance with the hurricane standards will be duly noted and explained in the final report.